markstringer-dti/markstringer-dti.github.io/dti.md

 The other thing that I should probably confess is that I don't know how to combine user research and the early development of working software without creating conflict.
 For the best chance of project success, user research and stakeholder research need to be brought together with all the other things that need to happen on a project.
 It's particularly important that they come together with the production of working software.
 And then that software needs to be put in the hands of users.
 But doing this just seems to result in conflict.
 I mean, fighting.
 Doors banging.
 Words exchanged, sulking, even people leaving the team.

 I know that all of them need to be going on from almost the moment the project starts.
 User research, stakeholder research and the development of working software.
 And I know that doing them both at the same time gives the team - and the product - the best chance of success.
-Success that's acheived by mapping the users and mapping the stakeholders and then starting to see how all these people interact with the software.
+Success that's achieved by mapping the users and mapping the stakeholders and then starting to see how all these people interact with the software.

 In some ways I feel bad that I'm making product development using software sound like a nine dimensional Rubic's cube.
 But what can I do?
 It is.